UK Mortgage Affordability Calculator 2026

 How Much Can You Borrow?
 Income Multiples by Lender (2026)

-The income multiple is the primary factor determining your maximum mortgage.
-Here is what major UK lenders offer:
+The income multiple is the primary factor in your maximum mortgage.
+Indicative ranges from major UK lenders (exact criteria change frequently — confirm with a broker):

 Borrowing by Salary